-SEC A. CTION I: BACKGROUND INFORMATION REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): August 30, 2007 B. DISTRICT OFFICE, FILE NAME, AND NUMBER: Colorado/Gunnison Basin, Entress Subdivision, SPK-2007-1523-GB C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:COLORADO County/parish/borough: ROUTT City: STEAMBOAT SPRINGS Center coordinates of site (lat/long in degree decimal format): Lat.
-40.4889° N, Long106.8242° W. Universal Transverse Mercator: Name of nearest waterbody: Butcherknife Creek Name of nearest Traditional Navigable Water (TNW) Into which the aquatic resource flows: YAMPA RIVER Name of watershed or Hydrologic Unit Code (HUC): 14050001 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): August 19, 2008

+В. DISTRICT OFFICE, FILE NAME, AND NUMBER: SPK-2007-01486 (Area 1 and Area 2) C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: Utah County/parish/borough: Utah City: Lehi Center coordinates of site (lat/long in degree decimal format): Lat.
+40.3916° N, Long.
+111.8863° E. Universal Transverse Mercator: 12, 424779.2157, 4471605.9403 Name of nearest waterbody: Jordan River Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Great Salt Lake Name of watershed or Hydrologic Unit Code (HUC): 16020201 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
 Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: Field Determination.
-Date(s): AUGUST 22, 2007 CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
+D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
+Date: ☐ Field Determination.
+Date(s): Fall 2007 (McMillan) March 26, 2008 (Johnson) SE A. CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. rev re Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the iew area.
 [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: В. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The re Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+Explain: CWA SECTION 404 DETERMINATION OF JURISDICTION. ere Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 450 linear feet: 5' width (ft) and/or acres.
-Wetlands: 0.05 acres. c.
-Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual Elevation of established OHWM (if known): Non-regulated waters/wetlands (check if applicable):3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional Explain:
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or 0.04 acres.
+Wetlands: Area 1: 0.09 acre, Area 2: 0.07 acres. c.
+Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual Elevation of established OHWM (if known): 2.
+Non-regulated waters/wetlands (check if applicable): 3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional Explain: Wetland Area 1: This 0.00 area watland is located in a ditch like swells which at some point in the past has